 Blain’s landlord rented her an apartment where the heat didn’t work, the kitchen had no stove, and, as she later discovered, there were mold and mildew problems.
 Pregnant at the time, she tried to pressure him into getting the problems fixed to no avail.
 Then she called the Department of Licenses and Inspections, which issued multiple violations.
 Nothing ever changed, so she stopped paying rent.
 Then the landlord filed an eviction notice.

 Because Blain had a newborn child, she lucked into a legal aid lawyer provided by the Philadelphia Nurse-Family Partnership.
 With help secured for free, she fought the case—and won, when her lawyer discovered that her landlord hadn’t followed the city’s lead law.

 This is why the lack of legal representation is troubling for many advocates.
 According to data compiled by Philadelphia Legal Assistance, access to legal aid is only available to approximately 1.5 percent of renters.
 The remaining 6.7 percent are represented by for-profit attorneys doing pro bono work (or occasionally representing tenants who can afford it).
-By comparison, a lawyer represents 81 percent of landlords.
+By comparison, 81 percent of landlords have legal representation.

-But most tenants are unprepared to effectively argue their own case in court, especially against a professional lawyer.
+But the average tenant is unprepared to effectively argue their own case in court, especially against a professional lawyer.
 Most tenants do not know that the law is on their side if a landlord lacks a rental license or is out of compliance with lead paint regulations.
 Without all the necessary paperwork in order, property owners are prohibited from asking for rent when they are out of compliance with those laws.